Meet the Intermodal Carriers: Understanding Who They Are and How to Work With Them

 And, for your business to flourish, you must pick a suitable intermodal carrier that can assist you properly.

 This post aims to help you understand what an intermodal carrier is, who they serve, and how they function.
-We’ll also go through how you can collaborate with them to handle intermodal shipments across Canada and North America efficiently.
+We’ll also go through how you can collaborate with them to efficiently handle intermodal shipments across Canada and cross borders to the US.